epomatti/openliberty-jakartaee-jms-ibmmq/README.md

   --env MQ_APP_PASSWORD=passw0rd \
   --name QM1 icr.io/ibm-messaging/mq:latest
 ```
-> _ℹ️ Since 9.2.5.0 new MQ images will be published to IBM's registry._
+> _Since 9.2.5.0 new MQ images will be published to IBM's registry._

 Install the dependencies and start OpenLiberty: